-As with many events in business – and in life generally – the view when we started didn’t stretch ten years but looking back, time has raced by.
+As with many events in business – and in life generally – time races by.
 Of course, it’s all perception – each year lasts as long as any other – it’s just our sense of passing time, the accumulation of experiences and sometimes the sense of how much better we might make use of our time in business.

 When you started your business, however long ago, what did you set out to achieve?
 Did you plan your exit i.e. stepping back from owning and running your business, or a sale – or didn’t you consider it back then?